AI Fluent · Chapter 05

 Y

-No, not like that.
-The colors are wrong...
+No, not like that at all.
+The colors are wrong and you moved everything around...

 ...45 minutes later, still not right